tfpauly/privacy-proxy/draft-pauly-masque-dns-proxy-status.md

 DNS names in a comma-separated list.
 The first item in the list SHOULD be the IP address that was resolved using DNS and was used to open connectivity to the next hop.
-The remaining items in the list SHOULD include all names received in CNAME records {{!DNS=RFC1912}} or AliasMode SVCB records {{!SVCB=I-D.ietf-dnsop-svcb-https}} during the course of resolving the address.
+The remaining items in the list SHOULD include all names received in CNAME records {{!DNS=RFC1912}} or AliasMode SVCB or HTTPS records {{!SVCB=I-D.ietf-dnsop-svcb-https}} during the course of resolving the address.

 For example: